johnmeasey/How-to-publish-in-Biological-Sciences/docs/00-author.md

 **This online version**

 Measey, J. (2023) _How to publish in Biological Sciences: a guide for the uninitiated_.
-Available from: https://howtopublishscience.org/ Updated on: 20 June 2023.
+Available from: https://howtopublishscience.org/ Version date: 06 November 2023.

 ## Creative Commons License {-}
 "**How to publish in Biological Sciences: A guide for the uninitiated**" is copyright to John Measey and distributed under a [Creative Commons BY-NC-ND 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-You may freely share this content for non-commercial purposes, with a source credit to [howtopublishscience.org](https://howtopublishscience.org/)
+You may freely share this content for non-commercial purposes, with a source credit to "[howtopublishscience.org](https://howtopublishscience.org/)".

 <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" target="_blank"><img src="figures/BY-NC-ND.png" width="66%" /></a>